cgutiguti/Bounce/README.md

 - [x] time signature audio feature doesn't show up correctly
 - [x] changing artist/track filter should execute another search
 - [ ] changing profile picture should upload it to Parse server
-- [ ] after logging out once, the login view controller is never called.
+- [x] after logging out once, the login view controller is never called.
+(SOLUTION: log out button now redirects to login view controller.)
 - [ ] logging in on the login view controller does not work. (connection to daemon was invalidated)
 ## Product Spec